Case Study

 Context

 The Police Watchhouse project sat in a justice and law-enforcement environment where speed, identity confidence, privacy, governance and operational usability all mattered.
+Identification needed to support real custody workflows, not simply demonstrate facial-recognition technology in isolation.

 Problem